powerapi-ng/powerapi-ng.github.io/src/database.md

 }
 ```

-## Influx DB
+## Influx DB 1.8

-If you want to use an influxdb in your formula your have to specify
+If you want to use influxdb 1.8 in your formula your have to specify
-`influxedb` as the `type` of a puller or a pusher.
+`influxedb` as the `type` of a pusher.

 The list of parameters you have to provide :